connectrpc/connectrpc.com/docs/node/server-plugins.md

 });
 ```

 The plugin accepts all common options.
+Note that `@connectrpc/connect` and `@connectrpc/connect-node` are peer
+dependencies of  `@connectrpc/connect-fastify`.

 ## Next.js